 9 Luxury Items to Consider Bringing on Your Thru-Hike

-A luxury item can make a huge difference on your thru-hike.
+A luxury item can make a big difference on your hike.
 Yes, it’s still important to watch your pack weight, but sometimes a luxury item can actually save a hike by bringing some much needed comfort to you or your hiking partner.
 Here are some items you may want to consider bringing with you on your next backpacking trip.

 1. Waterproof Kindle (E-reader)

-The waterproof Kindle reader (6.8 ounces or 191 grams) weighs less than a typical paperback book.
+The waterproof Kindle reader (6.8 ounces or 191 grams) weighs less than a typical paperback book and is the top of the list for luxury items.
 This is a popular choice on trail because you can read an almost unlimited number of books with ease.

 2. Paperback Book